DEFRA/ffc-helm-library/README.md

   minReadySeconds: <integer>
   redeployOnChange: <string>
   priorityClassName: <string>
   restartPolicy: <string>
-  runAsUser: <integer>
-  runAsNonRoot: <boolean>
 ```

 #### Optional values

-The following value can optionally be set in the parent chart's `values.yaml` to enable the configuration of imagePullSecrets in the K8s object:
+The following value can optionally be set in the parent chart's `values.yaml` to enable the configuration of imagePullSecrets in the K8s object or change the running user:

 ```
 deployment:
   imagePullSecret: <string>
+  runAsUser: <integer>
+  runAsNonRoot: <boolean>
 ```

 The following value can be optionally set if a Linkerd sidecar pod should be deployed.
 Only required if the application has any web traffic.